Rubenmp/GrowCastleBot/README.md

 # Grow Castle bot
 This is a bot for the game [Grow Castle](https://play.google.com/store/apps/details?id=com.raongames.growcastle&hl=en&gl=US).

-It uses phone mirroring and image recognition to interact with the game.
+It uses phone mirroring and images recognition to interact with the game, replaying the last wave indefinitely.

 ## Requirements